 The printed photo is converted to pixels and to the digital medium.

 The resolution of the digital photo is 1800*1200 = 2.16 Mega Pixels

 Till now we spoke about Scanning resolution and we ended up with a 2MP digital photo.
 In the digital medium DPI has no meaning as there is no physical dimension and there is only pixel density.
 Also now you can see that actually scanning resolution is in SPI (spatial pixel per inch) and not DPI as the pixels are picked up after breaking the linear inches of the physical photo.

-- However if the same digital photo needs to be printed at 7” * 5” size then the issue props up.
-The PPI reduces from 300 to (1800 pixels/ 7” or 1200/ 5”) to 250 PPI approx. This means that the pixels per inch has reduced and even if you use a 1200 DPI printer the resolution at this size will not be good and will lead to a pixelated picture
+However, if the same digital photo needs to be printed at 7” * 5” size then the issue props up.
+The PPI reduces from 300 to (1800 pixels/ 7” or 1200/ 5”) to 250 PPI approx. This means that the pixels per inch have reduced and even if you use a 1200 DPI printer the resolution at this size will not be good and will lead to a pixelated picture.

 This is the reason why you need to scan the pictures at a higher DPI (or SPI – you know why).
 You wouldn’t want to regret at a later stage where the scanned image cannot be printed at bigger sizes.